ehsueh/soil2sauce/ENV_SETUP_GUIDE.md

 ### 4.2 Create API Key
 1. Go to https://platform.openai.com/api-keys
 2. Click "Create new secret key"
-3. Name it: "Soil2Sauce Recipe Agent"
+3. Name it: "Soil2Sauce Recipe Evaluator"
 4. Copy the key (starts with `sk-`)
    - **⚠️ You can only see this ONCE!** Save it now!